 - MPOs to establish performance targets 180 days after the transit agencies establish their performance targets.

-This workbook is designed to support Metropolitan Planning Organizations (MPOs), Group Plan Sponsors, and other transit planning agencies involved in Transit Asset Management (TAM).
+The 2021 TAM Performance Tool is designed to support Metropolitan Planning Organizations (MPOs), Group Plan Sponsors, and other transit planning agencies involved in Transit Asset Management (TAM).
 The aggregation component of the tool presents both TAM summary statistics (condition and performance) and aggregated information on asset inventories based on filter selections such as reporter type and TAM tier, as reported to FTA's National Transit Database (NTD).

 The peer comparison component provides a means of searching for peer agencies based on comparable performance measures, as reported to the NTD.